afternoon/followize/README.md

 TODO
 ====

-  * Clicking open user closes
+  * Click name of user to close timeline.

+  * Show "in reply to" on Tweets.

   * Open users remembered when display updates.
       * Timelines copied to new state.